papadanku/RealityManual/docs/en/the_basics.md

 Here you can see the heavy supply crate on the left and the light version on the right.
 {% endfigure %}

 Just like rearming, requesting kits from crates will deplete the supply crates.
-Each kit will cost 200 points, with light crates having 1500 \(7x kits\) and heavy ones 3000 \(14x kits\).
+Each kit will cost 200 points, with light crates having 1500 (7x kits) and heavy ones 3000 (14x kits).

-{% note %}
-Requesting kits from a crate that does not have enough points will still grant you the kit but the crate will be destroyed in the process.
+> Requesting kits from a crate that does not have enough points will still grant you the kit but the crate will be destroyed in the process.
-{% endnote %}

 Light Supply Crate can be transported by:

-* Light Helicopters such as the Huey, Lynx and Zhi-9B \(One Crate\)
+* Light Helicopters such as the Huey, Lynx and Zhi-9B (One Crate)
-* Transport trucks \(One Crate\)
+* Transport trucks (One Crate)

 While, Heavy Supply Crate can be transported by:

-* Medium Lift Helicopters such as the Black Hawk, Mi-17 and NH-90 \(One Crate\)
+* Medium Lift Helicopters such as the Black Hawk, Mi-17 and NH-90 (One Crate)
-* Heavy Lift Helicopters such as the Chinook, Zhi-8KA and MV-22 \(Two Crates\)
+* Heavy Lift Helicopters such as the Chinook, Zhi-8KA and MV-22 (Two Crates)
-* Logistic trucks: \(Two Crates\)
+* Logistic trucks: (Two Crates)

 The ownership of the crate is depicted by the flag display on top of the crate.